 - Updated cancer incidence: Periodic reporting on the radiation risks of cancer incidence is an important task for the department.
 A comprehensive analysis to update radiation risk estimates for cancer incidence through 2009 has been completed using updated individual doses and information of lifestyle factors such as smoking in collaboration with the US National Cancer Institute.
-Papers on all solid cancer (Grant EJ, et al) and lung cancer (Cahoon EK, et al) are in press in Radiat Res and a paper for the breast has been submitted to the internal review, and a number of papers on individual tumor sites will follow and focus on the shape of the dose-response curves, low-dose risk and risks among those young at exposure, while adjusting for relevant life-style factors. - Update of individual radiation dose: Information that is needed to update individual dose of the in utero and F1 cohort members is being computerized at the Master File section in collaboration with the Department of Statistics.
-The doses for the LSS members was completed in 2016 and a manuscript published (Cullings HM, et al, Health Physics). - Site-specific cancer studies with histological reviews in the LSS cohort: The department has a long history of performing joint studies in collaboration with the US National Cancer Institute.
+Papers on all solid cancer (Grant EJ, et al. Radiat Res 2017;187:513-537) and lung cancer (Cahoon EK, et al. Radiat Res 2017;187:538-548) were published and a paper for the breast has been submitted to an international journal, and a number of papers on individual tumor sites will follow and focus on the shape of the dose-response curves, low-dose risk and risks among those young at exposure, while adjusting for relevant life-style factors.
+Influence of variation of baseline incidence rates by area and model selection of the baseline rates for radiation risk estimates and dose-response shape is investigated in collaboration with Statistics Department. - Update of individual radiation dose: Individual doses of LSS members and mothers of in utero exposed subjects were updated to DS02R1.
+Information that is needed to update individual dose of parents of the F1 cohort members is being computerized at the Master File section in collaboration with the Department of Statistics.
+A paper for updated individual doses of the LSS members was published (Cullings HM, et al. Health Physics 2017;112:56-97). - Site-specific cancer studies with histological reviews in the LSS cohort: The department has a long history of performing joint studies in collaboration with the US National Cancer Institute.
 These studies attempt to study specific cancers in detail.
 We currently have a number of studies active, specifically: - Genomic study of thyroid cancer: Somatic mutations/genetic alterations that increase susceptibility to radiation-induced thyroid cancer and improve our understanding of radiation-induced carcinogenesis are of great interest because thyroid cancer has been the key disease risk for both Chernobyl and Fukushima.
 Therefore, a genomic study of papillary adenocarcinoma of the thyroid is underway in collaboration with the US National Cancer Institute and RIKEN of Japan as well as local hospitals in which those samples have been stored.
-Under the auspices of a pilot study, the feasibility of extracting DNA/RNA from old formalin-fixed paraffin-embedded tissue samples for genome sequencing is being tested and improved using the latest techniques. - Breast cancer: Since breast cancer is one of the most radiosensitive tumor sites, we aim to learn more about its radiation pathogenesis.
-We identified about 1,600 histologically confirmed female breast cancer cases.
-Of them, about 1,300 'intrinsic subtypes' of estrogen and progesterone receptors and HER2 were determined.
-In a separate nested case-control study of postmenopausal breast cancer, a paper exploring the joint effects of radiation exposure and endogenous hormone levels has been re-submitted to an international journal.
-Data are also being analyzed collaboratively in pooled studies of breast cancer and serum hormone biomarker levels at Oxford University and of premenopausal breast cancer and selected lifestyle factors at the Institute of Cancer Research, UK. - Uterine cancer: We continue histological review by a panel of pathologists of about 380 possible cases.
-Revisions to the RP including extension of follow-up period until 2011 were approved by the RERF IRB.
+In a pilot study, quality of extracted DNA/RNA from old formalin-fixed paraffin-embedded tissue samples was limited for genome sequencing.
+So, availability of those samples for comprehensive investigation of somatic mutations of cancer is still inconclusive then further detailed evaluation is required.